 Inventory, bskt : 0

-Rose apples are available in the summer months.
+Rose apples are available in the summer through early fall.

 Rose apples, botanically classified as Syzygium jambos, are small, tropical fruits belonging to the Myrtaceae or myrtle family.
 There are many different varieties of Rose apples that have naturalized throughout tropical and subtropical regions around the world, appearing in hues of yellow, green, and red, and the small fruits are also known as Malabar plums and Plum roses.
 Despite the fruit’s name, Rose apples are not related to roses or apples and earned their title from their faint rose-like taste and crisp, apple-like consistency.
 Rose apples grow on large, wide-spreading trees that are primarily considered ornamental, utilized for its shade and its thick-natured growth as property barriers.
 The fruits are not commercially cultivated due to their delicate, easily bruised skin and short storage life and are typically foraged from wild trees for use as flavoring in desserts, salads, and beverages.